Jewish Internet Defense Force

-The Jewish Internet Defense Force (JIDF) was an organization that used social media to mobilize support for campaigns against websites and Facebook groups that promote or praise what it described as Islamic terrorism or antisemitism.
-The group's website described the JIDF as a "private, independent, non-violent protest organization representing a collective of activists".
-The JIDF's work has been termed "hacktivism" by the BBC and Haaretz.
+The Jewish Internet Defense Force (JIDF) was an organization that ran social media campaigns from 2000 to 2014 against websites and Facebook groups that it described as Islamic terrorism or antisemitism.
+The group's website, whose former domain now links to a gambling site, described the JIDF as a "private, independent, non-violent protest organization representing a collective of activists".
+The JIDF's activities were termed "hacktivism" by the BBC and Haaretz.

+The JIDF web site was live in February 2014 with little activity, and is no longer available.

 Organization and methods

-According to the JIDF, the organization "formed as a grassroots effort in 2000, to mount mass e-mail campaigns, in response to the outbreak of the Second Intifada."
+According to the JIDF, they "formed as a grassroots effort in 2000, to mount mass e-mail campaigns, in response to the outbreak of the Second Intifada."
 The website was run by a person who identified himself as "David Appletree."
-According to a reporter from The Jewish Week in 2009 he "will not say if that is his true surname".
+According to a reporter from The Jewish Week in 2009, he "[would] not say if that is his true surname".
 In the same article, Appletree accused Facebook administrators of antisemitism for closing down his account.
-A Facebook spokesperson replied that the account was terminated because the website did not believe he was using his real name, which is a breach of Facebook's "real name culture".
-Appletree went on to say that he maintains approximately 40 Facebook groups focused on combating terrorism and antisemitism.
+A Facebook spokesperson replied that the account was terminated because the website did not believe he was using his real name, a breach of Facebook's "real name culture".
+Appletree said that he maintained about 40 Facebook groups focused on combating terrorism and antisemitism.

-A since deleted post on the group's website said they "specifically target hateful material or material which blatantly promotes hatred or violence, no matter where it can be found."
-The "About" page of the website says "We believe in direct action both to eradicate the problems we face online and to create the publicity that will cause those with companies like Facebook and Google to take the needed action themselves."
 The group focused its attention on websites like Facebook, YouTube, Google Earth, and Wikipedia.
 The JIDF redirected anti-Israel Facebook groups to other pages it preferred and changed the names of Muslim members of such groups to "Mossad collaborator," among other actions.
 A website spokesman told the Israeli newspaper Haaretz that they don't break any laws and that the JIDF "prefers the terms 'seize control,' 'take over' or 'infiltrate' rather than 'hack to describe there actions.'

-In an interview with Arutz Sheva, Appletree maintained, "The main reason the JIDF exists is to promote Israel and fight Jew hatred as well as Islamic terrorist trends online," and stated, "we are a grassroots organization that reaches the hearts and the minds of normal, everyday Jews and Israel supporters who haven't been bamboozled into supporting the Jewish establishment that has completely failed Israel and the Jewish people in every way imaginable."
+In an interview with Arutz Sheva, Appletree maintained, "The Jewish establishment... has completely failed Israel and the Jewish people in every way imaginable."